-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Haloalkanes & Haloarenes – Chemical Reactions – 1”.
+This set of Class 12 Chemistry Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Haloalkanes & Haloarenes – Chemical Reactions – 1”.

 1. The reaction that takes place when an electron rich species stronger than the halide approaches the partially positive carbon atom of a haloalkane and forms a new bond with the carbon atom and in the process displacing the halogen is called a ________ reaction.